4 Crucial Things to Know to Get Google AdSense Approval

 Google AdSense is an advertising business, not an online service.
-This seems silly for me to highlight.
-However, take a look at rejection queries in AdSense’s official forum, and you’d agree way too many people fail to note the difference.
+This seems silly of me to highlight.
+However, take a look at rejection queries in AdSense’s official forum, and you’d soon agree way too many people fail to note the difference.

-Bluntly put, Google is under no obligation at all to grant you approval even if you fulfil all of the above-mentioned criteria, it does not mean you would immediately be granted approval.
+Bluntly put, Google is under no obligation at all to grant you approval even if you fulfil all of the above-mentioned criteria.
 Even if you fulfil all of the conditions admirably, it still doesn’t mean you would receive fast approval.
 Everything actually hinges on whether Google wants to have you as an advertising partner.

-To use an offline analogy, fulfilling the criteria of “having good navigation,” “having privacy policies,” etc, is akin to a job applicant merely fulfilling basic application criteria of “two to three years related working experience” and “being a team player.”
+To use an offline analogy, fulfilling the criteria of “having good navigation,” “having privacy policies,” etc, is akin to a job applicant merely fulfilling basic job application criteria of “two to three years related working experience” and “being a team player” and so on.
 There are still interviews and suitability assessments to survive.
 When a blogger fails to get non-hosted AdSense approval, it is always the case of a negative assessment subsequently made.
 A case of an applicant being suitable, but not being good enough.

 Making this situation more challenging is the fact that Google AdSense is the most successful online advertising entity ever.
-Their own website proudly states they have millions of successful publishers.
+The AdSense website proudly states they have millions of successful publishers.
 Thanks to that, they can afford to be very fussy over who they pick as partners.
-In fact, I would say they need to, if only to preserve their premier status.
+In fact, they have to, if only to preserve their premier status.

-Again, why do I harp on this?
+Again, why do I highlight this?
 Because this is the single most important truth to acknowledge when striving for AdSense approval.
 Everything else stands on this.
 Everything else revolves around this.
 To know why, please read on.

 Second Crucial Area to Note: Interesting, Original, Substantial Content